mosheto/World-Navigator/Report/Report.md

 and the shell is a composite.

-Each shell has a list of commands that are related to the giving shell and a shell can have another shell in the list of it's commands.
+Each shell has a list of commands that are related to the giving shell and a shell can have another shell in the list of its commands.

 ![Composite](./Composite.png)